numsol/HybGe-Flow3D/README.md

 # HybGe-Flow3D #

-HybGe-Flow3D is a multiscale solver for laminar fluid flow in complex, uncertain 3D and 2D geometries.
+HybGe-Flow3D is a library designed for solving multiscale fluid flow problems in complex, uncertain 3D and 2D geometries.

 This software is developed and maintained by Numerical Solutions, Inc.